Counting Grand Championship Points

 BOS -- bitch (5 class bitches + 3 champion bitches = 8 bitches for 3 pts)

 How To Figure Points for Select Dog or Bitch

 Now we move on to Select Dog and Select Bitch.
 These are new AKC terms created for use in the Grand Championship program.
-Here we count all dogs of the same sex **_defeated**_ in the BOB and regular classes.
+Here we count all dogs of the same sex except the BOB or BOS competing in the Best of Breed and regular classes.
 Once again, it is entirely at the judge's discretion to choose a Select Dog and/or a Select Bitch.